The Bulldogs are set to host all seven home soccer matches in Bulldog Stadium this fall.

 August 2, 2012

-Brian Zwaschka became the fourth Fresno State Women's Soccer head coach on April 6th, 2009 and enters his fourth season at the helm of the Bulldog program.
-He brings a wealth of soccer experience and knowledge to the program after spending the last six years as an assistant coach at Cal, Texas Tech and his alma mater Grand View University.
+Brian Zwaschka became the fourth Fresno State Women's Soccer head coach on April 6, 2009 and enters his fifth season at the helm of the Bulldog program.
+Zwaschka leads the 'Dogs with a wealth of soccer experience and knowledge as the team moves into its second season of competition in the Mountain West conference.

 In Zwaschka's third year at the helm, the Bulldogs were able to finish the year undefeated at home which extended the home unbeaten streak to ten.
 He led the team to a second consecutive WAC Championship game, where they fell in a 1-0 heartbreaker to Utah State.
 The 'Dogs finished the season 11-5-5 and 4-1-2 in conference play.